Mansur2001/Filesystem-Watcher/readme.txt

 ## Iteration 1

-This week, we encountered several challenges while working on our coding tasks and the filesystem project.Creating the UML diagrams was another hurdle becausse we had to make sure that the designing and format were accurate.We followed proper notation (like visibility markers, relationship arrows, and composition/aggregation diamonds) while accurately reflecting the structure of our program.
+This week, we encountered several challenges while working on our coding tasks and the filesystem project.
+Creating the UML diagram was a hurdle because we had to make sure that the designing and format were accurate.We followed proper notation (like visibility markers, relationship arrows, and composition/aggregation diamonds) while accurately reflecting the structure of our program.
 Balancing clarity, detail, and correctness took time, but it helped solidify our understanding of the system’s architecture.

 ## Requirements
 - C# + FileSystemWatcher + SQLite.NET